 If you want to add sauce or condiments to your food, do so after cooking.
 However, light meat marinades are typically okay for use.

-Do not use plastic containers in an air fryer, as they can melt.
+Do not use a plastic bowl, plastic plates, or plastic containers of any kind in an air fryer, as they can melt.

 No. The “no plastic” rule isn't limited to just plastic containers.
 No plastic is eligible for use in an air fryer.
 This includes any type of plastic including plastic wrap and plastic utensils.